-Moreover, like in WordPress, there are other Joomla eCommerce extensions you can use in selling products online (physical or digital products).
+Like in WordPress, there are also other Joomla eCommerce extensions that you can use in selling products online (physical or digital products).

 WordPress and Joomla have lots of templates/themes specifically for their eCommerce extensions/plugins.
-Example; there are Joomla eCommerce templates for VirtueMart, and there are WordPress eCommerce themes for WooCommerce.
+Example; there are Joomla templates for HikaShop, and there are WordPress themes for WooCommerce.

 WordPress and Joomla are great options for eCommerce.
-WordPress has WooCommerce, while Joomla has VirtueMart as its best.
-However, apart from VirtueMart or WooCommerce, they all have other great eCommerce extensions/plugins you can use.
+WordPress has WooCommerce, while Joomla has HikaShop as its best.
+Nevertheless, apart from HikaShop or WooCommerce, they all have other great eCommerce extensions/plugins you can use.

 Security is a very essential aspect that needs greater attention!

 You need a secure platform for your business, projects, etc., to avoid data theft, website defacement, and so on.

 When it comes to security, WordPress and Joomla are both secure CMSes.
 They come with a lot of security extensions (both free and paid) to further secure your website.
 That is; there are security extensions/plugins you can use to harden your Joomla or WordPress website.